1963 – June – Kenilworth Magistrates Court

 Helped Herself at the Self-Service Store

-The court was told, a 58 year-old Kenilworth spinster stole a pound of butter and a packet of gammon whilst shopping in the Fine Fare, self-service supermarket in Warwick Road.
-Lilly Watts of Stoneleigh Ave, who was employed as a housekeeper, pleaded guilty to the thefts.
-Supermarkets, remarked Inspector Albert Cox, “These are places which display their goods to all and sundry and there is a temptation for people to take stuff”.
+The court was told, that whilst shopping at the Fine Fare self-service supermarket in Warwick Road, a 58 year-old Kenilworth spinster stole a pound of butter and a packet of gammon.
+Housekeeper, Lilly Watts of Stoneleigh Ave, pleaded guilty to the thefts.
+Remarking about supermarkets, Inspector Albert Cox said: “These are places which display their goods to all and sundry and there is a temptation for people just to take stuff”.

-He said that Watts was shopping in the supermarket on September 3rd and was putting several articules into a basket provided by the store.
+He said that Watts was shopping in the supermarket on September 3rd and was putting several articules into a basket.
 But the manager saw her slip the butter and gammon into her own basket.
 He told the cashier about the incident.
-Asked by the cashier, after paying for the goods in the store’s basket, if she had anything else, Watts said she had not.
+After paying for the goods in the store’s basket, the cashier asked if she had anything else on her.
+Watts said she had not.
 But when the manager approached her, Watts admitted the thefts.
 She was fined £2.

 Cigs Cost Her Nearly £1 Each

-At court, a 48 year-old Kenilworth woman alleged to be earning £9-a-week, stole 30 cigarettes from the self-service supermarket, Fine Fare in Warwick Road.
-She is Winifred Ellen Bucknill of Mortimer Road, who pleaded guilty.
+At court, a 48 year-old Kenilworth woman alleged to be earning £9-a-week, stole 30 cigarettes from self-service supermarket, Fine Fare in Warwick Road.
+Winifred Ellen Bucknill of Mortimer Road, pleaded guilty to the theft.

-The bench was told that she had previous convictions of a similar nature.
-The court showed no sympathy and fined her a right packet of £25.
+The bench was told she had previous convictions of a similar nature.
+The court showed no sympathy and fined her a right packet – £25.

 Norman Parkinson of Coventry was not so clever as he ought to have been when he set out to dump a pile of junk which included, three tins cans, a pedal operated bin, cardboard boxes, paper, bricks, a cement bag, a car battery and a box of rubbish.
 The place he chose to convert into a wayside tip was a country lane, Cryfield Grange Road, which connects the Coventry Road to Crackley Lane.